Charsy89/mpp-protocol/README.md

 (no parameters)

 ### -ls
-Tells the server you don't want to listen for rooms anymore.
+Tells the server you don't want to listen for rooms anymore. (no parameters)

 ### t
 Used to sync time between the client and the server.
-Must be sent in under 40~ seconds after the last ping, or after connecting.
+Must be sent in under ~40 seconds after the last ping, or after connecting.
 | Parameter |  Type  |         Description          |
 |-----------|--------|------------------------------|
 |     e     | number | Client time in milliseconds. |